Visitation Level: Yellow

 - Patient is undergoing emergency surgery related to a traumatic event.

 - The staff requests the care partner to be a part of scheduled training for patients with rehabilitation or cognitive needs.

 - In-person, bedside patient and care partner discharge education is medically necessary, or when critical updates need to be provided.

 - The medical team considers it necessary for family/care partner meetings for difficult or sensitive conversations.

-For patients who are not confirmed or suspected to have COVID-19, one care partner may come with a patient if needed to help in the care of the patient during an outpatient visit, procedure or same-day surgery.
+Two care partners may come with a patient if needed to help in the care of the patient during an outpatient visit, procedure, or same-day surgery.

 - The care partner should be 18 years of age or older.
 Exceptions include: 1) if the patient is a minor and the accompanying individual is a parent or guardian, or 2) if the accompanying individual is the infant of a nursing mother.

 - Care partners who are visiting, like all members of the UMMS community, are required to follow all infection prevention policies.
 This includes the facility's check-in process that screens for symptoms of COVID-19 and may include temperature screening.